 - Art Shift: Does Fox have blue or green eyes?
 That depends on what game you're looking at.
 They appear to have settled on green, but interestingly, in an early promo art for Assault, they appeared to be both◊.

-- Badass Normal: He is best example of the Group.
+- Badass Normal: He is the best example of the group.

 - Berserk Button: